arduino/docs-content/content/hardware/02.hero/boards/uno-rev4/tech-specs.md

-Here you will find the technical specifications for the Arduino UNO R4 Minima.
+Here you will find the technical specifications for the Arduino® UNO R4 Minima.